Nidhicodes/0g-mindvault/README.md

 1. **Persistent Memory** — Memories extracted from conversations, stored on 0G Storage with Merkle proofs, and restored across sessions
 2. **Verifiable Reasoning** — Every inference runs through 0G Compute with TEE (Sealed Inference) verification
-3. **Tokenized Identity** — Each agent is an ERC-7857 INFT on 0G Chain — mintable, clonable, transferable, with encrypted config stored on-chain
+3. **Tokenized Identity** — Each agent is an ERC-7857 INFT on 0G Chain, mintable, clonable, transferable, with encrypted config stored on-chain
 4. **Cross-Agent Memory Sharing** — Agents can import memories from other agents, enabling composable intelligence
 5. **OpenClaw Plugin** — 3 tools + hooks that let any OpenClaw gateway use MindVault for persistent memory

-## Why This Matters — Market & Vision
+## Why This Matters : Market & Vision

 ### The Market

 The AI agent market is projected to reach $47B by 2030.
-Every major framework (LangChain, AutoGPT, CrewAI) treats memory as an afterthought — in-process, ephemeral, unverifiable.
+Every major framework (LangChain, AutoGPT, CrewAI) treats memory as an afterthought, in-process, ephemeral, unverifiable.
 As agents move from toys to production (trading, customer service, personal assistants), three problems become critical:

 1. **Memory loss** — Agents forget everything between sessions.
 Users repeat themselves.
 Context is lost.
 2. **Trust deficit** — No way to prove what an agent said or why.
 Black-box reasoning can't be audited.